 - contribute to the knowledge of the field by identifying and solving a significant problem.

-Graduates of the program are well prepared to engage in creative research, ordinarily as part of a career in university teaching or in policymaking or consulting for corporate, non-profit, or governmental institutions, and in professional leadership for information institutions.
+Graduates of the program may engage in creative research, ordinarily as part of a career in university teaching or in policymaking or consulting for corporate, non-profit, or governmental institutions, and in professional leadership for information institutions.
 The Department has an outstanding record of placement for graduates in positions of academic and professional leadership.

 Begin your application today!